Skip to Main Content

 Step 2 - Think of synonyms

 You can make your search more effective by thinking of similar words which can be used to express the same concepts.
-For example, the concept teenager can be expressed in a variety of ways including teen, young person, young adult, adolescents, adolescence etc. Be aware that academic literature sometimes uses technical terms, rather than day-to-day language.
-Also, it can be useful to consider broader or narrower concepts to search for, e.g. searching for social media, rather than searching for specific examples such as Facebook, Twitter, Instagram etc. Here are some example keywords for the question above:
+For example, the concept origin can also be expressed as formation, development, evolution, evolve etc. Be aware that academic literature sometimes uses technical terms, rather than day-to-day language.
+Also, it can be useful to consider broader or narrower concepts to search for.
+Here are some example keywords for the question above:

 Step 3 - Structure your search